 Seas program

-The SEAS Accreditation Program is a path that takes the participants step by step to a deeper and certified knowledge of the SEAS approach, assuring also refreshing training in the course of time.
+The SEAS Accreditation Programme is a path that takes the participants step by step to deeper and certified knowledge of the SEAS approach, ensuring refreshing training over time.

-SEAS Accreditation (SA): recognized for people who attended the first level course, and passed the final exam.
+SEAS Accreditation (SA): recognised for people who attended the first-level course and passed the final exam.

 The accreditation expires after 5 years.

-It can be renewed attending the SAA level course, or attending a refresher course of 1 day concluding with an examination.
+It can be renewed by attending the SAA level course.

 Topics of the SA

-The Course includes the Basic teachment of the SEAS approach:
+The course includes the basic teaching of the SEAS approach:

 • SEAS approach